Analysis: Does Netanyahu's Win Maintain Status Quo Or Push Israel Further Right?

 The Iran threat

-Throughout the last decade Netanyahu has focused on Iran and its nuclear program as Israel's biggest threat.
+Throughout the last decade, Netanyahu has focused on Iran and its nuclear program as Israel's biggest threat.

 He helped talk Trump into pulling the U.S. out of the Iran nuclear deal.
 Most analysts and even Trump administration officials say Iran is abiding by the terms of the deal — which offered sanctions relief in exchange for limits on Iran's nuclear program.
 But Trump and Netanyahu say the deal isn't tough enough and Netanyahu says Iran is secretly planning to work on nuclear weapons despite the deal.

 "He feels he has some unfinished business on a matter of great importance to Israel's national security, maybe even sees it as kind of his destiny," former U.S. Ambassador to Israel Daniel Shapiro told NPR.
-He says Netanyahu might see the next two years, while Trump's in office, as a chance to "strike a definitive blow that would end the Iran nuclear program."
+He says Netanyahu might see the next two years, while Trump's in office, as a chance to strike a "definitive blow that would end the Iran nuclear program."
 He says that it might not be a military blow — but could be.

 The Trump effect